nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC06 - List all flash cards**
+**Use case: UC06 - List all flashcards**

 **MSS**

-1. User requests to list all flash cards.
+1. User requests to list all flashcards.
-1. FlashBack shows a list of flash cards.
+1. FlashBack shows a list of flashcards.

    Use case ends.
+<div style="page-break-after: always;"></div>

 **Use case: UC07 - Undo an undoable command**